nginxinc/nginx-basics-workshops/Plus/labs/lab2/readme.md

 1. Navigate to the `labs/lab2/nginx-plus/etc/nginx/conf.d` folder.
 Remember, this is the default folder for NGINX HTTP configuration files that is volume mounted to the container.

-1. Within this folder, create a new file called `www.example.com.conf`, and type in below commands.
-You don't need to type the comments.
-Don't just copy/paste these lines, type them by hand so you learn.
+1. Within this folder, create a new file called `www.example.com.conf`, and copy/paste the example provided.

     ```nginx